bilus/kawaii/README.md

 ## TODO

 + Hello world app.
++ Specs for the app.
++ GET routes inside a class deriving from Base.
+- Top-level routes.
+- Nested routes.

 - String `get` routes are evaluated in the order they are defined in an App.
+- Other HTTP verbs.
 - String and hash responses.
-- Nested routes
 - Parameter-based routes.
 - Wildcard regex routes, e.g. '/foo/bar/?'.
 - References to blocks.
 - Action controllers (via class name or symbol references).
 ASK route '/hello/', HelloWorldController
-- Globally defined routes (in multiple files).
 - Gem, Readme, API reference.
 - Example project.
 - Rubocop-compliant.